 What Is Data Labeling in Machine Learning?

 AI algorithms ground their decisions on data labels assigned to pictures, texts, audio, or video files.
 And the more accurate those annotations are, the more correct predictions an ML model will make.
-For example, to teach Artificial Intelligence to distinguish horses and zebras, humans have to do image annotation of hundreds of pictures and feed them to the model – and do that without mistakes.
+For example, to teach Artificial Intelligence to distinguish horses and zebras, humans have to do image annotation of hundreds of pictures and feed them to the model – and do that without mistakes that can be possible with the help of the best image annotation companies.
 So even from this primitive example, it’s evident that the quality of the training data is essential for practical AI algorithms.
 However, pre-processing of information isn’t easy for a labeler as ML tasks become more specialized and complex and, thus, quite time-consuming.

 According to Cognilytica research, companies spend 25% of their time solely labeling data for machine learning projects.
 Only its cleansing (removing duplicates and incorrect/incomplete data) requires the same time resources, followed by augmentation (15%), aggregation (10%), and identification (5%).
 These five data-related processes take 80% of the total time dedicated to an ML project, leaving only 20% for direct work with the AI model.